getporter/porter/docs/content/docs/operations/signing-bundles.md

   Signing is supported from v1.1.0
 {{< /callout >}}

-Porter has built-in support for signing bundles and the associated invocation image using [Cosign] or [Notation].
+Porter has built-in support for signing bundles and the associated bundle image using [Cosign] or [Notation].
 Learn how to configure Porter to sign bundles.

 - [Cosign](#cosign)